-For over 20 years, Diakonia has been supporting humanitarian and development programmes both inside the country and at the Thailand-Myanmar border.
-Diakonia’s partners are working in some of the most difficult and conflict-ridden conditions in the country.
-Strengthening civil society is a key focus.
+For over 20 years, Diakonia has been supporting humanitarian and development programmes, both inside Myanmar and on the Thailand-Myanmar border.
+Diakonia’s partners work in some of the most difficult and conflict-ridden areas in the country.
+Boosting civil society is a key focus.

-Myanmar is one of the largest nations in Southeast Asia with a population of 51.42 million.
+Myanmar is one of the largest nations in Southeast Asia, with a population of more than 50 million.
 It is one of the least developed countries in the world and one of the poorest in the region.

-The country has been under severe political repression for decades.
-Civilian rule was introduced in 2011 amid unprecedented political reforms and the country is gradually moving towards a democratic society.
-However, media and information technology are still being controlled and a number of issues needs to be addressed such as; national peace and reconciliation, human rights violations, internal displacements, land grabbing, gender based violence, forced migration and human trafficking issues which are as a result of ongoing conflicts, communal violence, and large-scale development projects.
+The country has been subject to severe political repression for decades.
+Civilian rule was introduced in 2011 amid unprecedented political reforms, and the country is gradually moving towards a democratic society.
+However, media and information technology are still being controlled and a number of issues need to be addressed, such as nationwide peace and reconciliation, human rights violations, internal displacements, land grabbing, gender-based violence, forced migration and trafficking.
+The problems are a result of ongoing conflicts, violence and large-scale development projects.

-Highly abundant in natural resources the country steadily registers more than 7 percent GDP growth per year.
-Yet the majority of the population is lacking access to electricity or basic social and economic services.
+Highly abundant in natural resources, the country steadily registers more than 7 percent GDP growth per year.
+Yet the majority of the population is lacking access to electricity or basic social and financial services.

 Myanmar is at risk in terms of natural disasters.
-The country is vulnerable to a wide range of hazards including floods, cyclones, earthquakes, landslides and tsunami.
-The likelihood of medium to large scale natural disasters to occur every couple of years is high.
+The country is vulnerable to a wide range of hazards, including floods, cyclones, earthquakes, landslides and tsunamis.
+The likelihood of medium to large-scale natural disasters occurring every few years is high.

 Our work in Myanmar

-For over 20 years, Diakonia has been supporting humanitarian and development programmes both inside the country and at the Thailand-Myanmar border.
-Strengthening civil society is a key focus.
-Diakonia’s partners are working in some of the most difficult and conflict-ridden conditions in the country.
+For over 20 years, Diakonia has been supporting humanitarian and development programmes, both inside the country and on the Thailand-Myanmar border.
+Boosting civil society is a key focus.
+Diakonia’s partners work in some of the most difficult and conflict-ridden areas in the country.
 They help build capacity at both organizational and community level.
-Local community structures such as village development committees develop shared responsibilities for ensuring people’s access to livelihood, health and education.
-Mobilisation for collective action strengthens dialogue with duty bearers and increases platforms to influence policy towards protection of human rights.
+Local community structures such as village development committees share responsibility for ensuring people’s livelihoods and access to health and education.
+Mobilisation for collective action strengthens dialogue with duty bearers and increases platforms to influence policy towards the protection of human rights.

-Partners working on gender equality aim towards a decline in gender based violence and discrimination, and pave the way for improvement in the respect for cultural and religious diversity, peace building, democratic development, disaster resilience and sustainable development.
+Partners working on gender equality are aiming to achieve a decline in gender based violence and discrimination and pave the way for improvement in terms of cultural and religious diversity, peace building, democratic development, disaster resilience and sustainable development.

-Through direct technical assistance as well as multi-level partnerships in different states and regions, Diakonia and partner organizations strengthen capacities of civil society organizations in promoting gender equality among the youth, in communities and religious institutions.
-This has been done by conducting trainings and awareness campaigns on sexual and reproductive health and rights, LGBTI, domestic violence, migration and trafficking.
+Through direct technical assistance, as well as multi-level partnerships in different states and regions, Diakonia and partner organizations strengthen the capacity of civil society organizations to promote gender equality among young people, in communities and religious institutions.
+This has been achieved by conducting training programmes and awareness campaigns on sexual and reproductive health and rights, LGBTI, domestic violence, migration and trafficking.

-Due to our partners’ work a number of women have escaped from gender based violence and been reintegrated in their family and community with dignity.
-Awareness on gender based violence issues has increased in communities and some media has improved gender sensitivity on news, publishing and broadcasting.
+Due to our partners’ work, a number of women have escaped from situations of gender-based violence and been reintegrated in their families and communities with dignity.
+Awareness of gender based violence issues has increased in communities, and some media have improved gender sensitivity in news, publishing and broadcasting.

 Read more about our work in Myanmar